umbraco/UmbracoDocs/14/umbraco-cms/tutorials/creating-a-backoffice-tour.md

 To find the first `element`, follow the steps below:

-1. Go to the backoffice of your Umbraco project and log in.
+1. Log in to the backoffice of your Umbraco project.
 2. Right-click on Settings in the main navigation and inspect the element.

 <figure><img src="../.gitbook/assets/image (4).png" alt=""><figcaption><p>Inspecting the Settings navigation in the backoffice</p></figcaption></figure>